TCB13/HP-EliteDesk-800-G2-DM-Hackintosh/README.md

 ## How Install
 Follow the instructions at https://dortania.github.io/OpenCore-Install-Guide/installer-guide/ in order to create your macOS installation media and then add the provided EFI folder in this repository.

-## Fix iServices (iMessage, iCloud etc) and FileVault
+## iServices (iMessage, iCloud etc) and FileVault

-In order to have iMessage and other iServices you need to change a few keys in your `config.plist`:
+In order to have iServices you need to change a few keys in your `config.plist`:

 - ApECID
 - MLB